 Stream Monitoring

-Stream Monitoring Collection: October 9, 11am-3pm
+Stream Monitoring Collection Day 1: October 9, 11am-3pm

-*Collection Rain Date: October 16, 11am-3pm
+Stream Monitoring Collection Day 2: October 16, 11am-3pm

-Stream Monitoring Identification, October 23, 11am-1pm
+Stream Monitoring Identification: October 23, 11am-1pm

-The Eaton County Collaborative Stream Monitoring Program was established through Michigan Clean Water Corps (MiCorps) grants and operates in partnership between The University of Olivet and Eaton Conservation District.
-The monitoring program consists of sites in Eaton County within the Upper Thornapple River watershed.
-The design of the monitoring program focuses on cooperative learning and building relationships between volunteer community scientists and students.
+The design of the stream monitoring program focuses on cooperative learning and building relationships between volunteer community scientists and students.
 Through this collaborative structure, the program is designed for longevity in collecting macroinvertebrate and habitat data throughout the county each fall and spring, and aims to achieve the following outcomes:

 Provide new and continuous macroinvertebrate collection and habitat assessment data that will assist in assessing the success of any restoration projects and updating the watershed management plan;